AnandChowdhary/writing/honors-biology.md

 The aforementioned qualia are sometimes referred to as phenomenal properties and the associated sort of consciousness as phenomenal consciousness.
 The phenomenal structure of consciousness also encompasses much of the spatial, temporal, and conceptual organization of our experience of the world and of ourselves as agents in it.

 ##### access consciousness
 States might be conscious in a seemingly quite different access sense, which has more to do with intra-mental relations.
 In this respect, a state's being conscious is a matter of its availability to interact with other states and of the access that one has to its content.
-In this more functional sense, which corresponds to what Ned Block (1995) calls access consciousness, a visual state's being conscious is not so much a matter of whether or not it has a qualitative "what it's likeness", but of whether or not it and the visual information that it carries is generally available for use and guidance by the organism.
+In this more functional sense, which corresponds to what Block (1995) calls access consciousness, a visual state's being conscious is not so much a matter of whether or not it has a qualitative "what it's likeness", but of whether or not it and the visual information that it carries is generally available for use and guidance by the organism.

 ##### narrative consciousness
 States might also be regarded as conscious in a narrative sense that appeals to the notion of the "stream of consciousness", regarded as an ongoing more or less serial narrative of episodes from the perspective of an actual or merely virtual self.
 The idea would be to equate the person's conscious mental states with those that appear in the stream (Dennett 1991, 1992).